-- reviewing federal standards and other state initiatives to improve their programs and whether a reduction in underground damage has resulted; - determining whether any legislative action is needed to improve the effectiveness of the program, including but not limited to, provisions related to program enforcement; and - if a need for improvement is found, recommending to the legislature what entity or entities would be best suited to undertake further responsibilities.
+- reviewing federal standards and other states' initiatives to improve their programs and whether a reduction in underground damage has resulted; - determining whether any legislative action is needed to improve the effectiveness of the program, including but not limited to, provisions related to program enforcement; and - if a need for improvement is found, recommending to the legislature what entity or entities would be best suited to undertake further responsibilities.

 The bill as introduced (House Bill 852, Senate Bill 818) would have made broad changes to Tennessee's Underground Utility Damage Prevention Act (Tennessee Code Annotated § 65-31-101 et seq.), including some controversial ones affecting utility operators other than the natural gas pipeline operators regulated by the Tennessee Regulatory Authority (TRA).
 The stated purpose of those changes was to enhance the damage prevention program and bring it into compliance with federal law.
-Federal officials have suggested that many states need to strengthen their underground utility protection laws, but have not been specific about the consequences if states do not.
+Federal officials have suggested that many states need to strengthen their underground utility protection laws, but they have not been specific about the consequences if states "We come in contact with utilities all the time.
+If they aren't marked properly, we'll destroy the utility, especially mowing the rights of way."

+Rodney Carmical, Executive Director Tennessee County Highway Officials Association do not.
 Without some revisions, the Tennessee Regulatory Authority may be at risk of losing funds for gas pipeline inspections, as well as control over the program.